ton-community/ton-docs/docs/participate/run-nodes/run-docker.md

 ```bash
 vi .env
 ```
 4. Initiate assembling of docker image.
-There is done a compilation of the last version fift, validator-engine, lite-client, etc. Installation and initial setting of MyTonCtrl.
+This step involves the compilation of the latest versions of fift, validator-engine, lite-client, etc., as well as the installation and initial setup of MyTonCtrl.
 ```bash
 docker compose build ton-node
 ```